CharlotteAneriksson/kigerMustang/README.md

 # milestone-1-student

-This project is only built for my student assignment, although its ordered from a real person and company and planned to fulfill their requirement.
+This project is only built for my student assignment, although its ordered from a real person and company, also planned to fulfill their requirement.

 ## Deployment